Skip to main content

 • Partial profits: Take 50% off at 2R, let the rest run with a trailing stop

-• Opposite signal exit: Exit when you get a triangle in the opposite direction
+• Opposite signal exit: Exit on triangle in the opposite direction

 Risk Management: